The Garmin Vivofit Fitness Band is a fitness tracker that will enable you to monitor your physical activity, as well as your sleep quality.

 Garmin Vivofit Fitness Band Summary

 Using a compatible heart rate strap will enable you to fill in the gaps when doing exercise that doesn’t trigger the pedometer.
-Combined, this information will allow you to efficiently monitor your current fitness level and achieve new goals as your fitness improves.

 To read more fitness tracker reviews, click this link